Plastic Wastes: The silent killer Nigerians love

-Top plastic using brands are making a pledge to reduce the volume of plastic waste but the impact is yet to be felt.
+Top plastic using brands is making a pledge to reduce the volume of plastic waste but the impact is yet to be felt.
 In 2017 alone, Cocacola produced 3000,000 tonnes of plastic which is the equivalent of 200,000 pet bottles in a minute, Deutsche Welle reports.
 Nestle is responsible for over 1, 700, 000 tons of plastic annually while Danone produces around 750,000 tonnes annually and Unilever with 610,000 tonnes.

 Bottling companies and recyclers’ efforts

-In Nigeria, efforts to rid the environment of plastic waste by the government, bottling companies and recyclers are yet to make meaningful difference.
+In Nigeria, efforts to rid the environment of plastic waste by the government, bottling companies and recyclers are yet to make a meaningful difference.

 For so many years these bottles have not been collected and they have been either in the gutter, drainages or in a canal, says Nwamaka Onyemelukwe, Technical Lead, Food and Beverage Recycling Alliance (FBRA).

-Part of the commitments made by members of the coalition, is for them to design packaging materials that are 100 per cent recyclable.
+Part of the commitments made by members of the coalition is for them to design packaging materials that are 100 per cent recyclable.